-Many people might think that South Australia is a playground for adults with its wonderful wineries and gourmet foods, but it is just as intoxicating for children.
+Think South Australia is a playground for adults with its wonderful wineries and gourmet foods?

 Other holiday suggestions include a farm stay in the Clare Valley, cruising down the Murray River on a houseboat, cycling through the spectacular volcanic craters at Mount Gambier or enjoying a family hike on the Heysen Trail in the Flinders Ranges.
 Parents are looked after as well, with plenty of distractions for kids in the wine-making regions of the Barossa and Clare Valleys and the Adelaide Hills.